aws-samples/amazon-bedrock-rag/README.md

 ![](./images/q-a-history.JPG)

 ## Cleanup
-In the AWS console, go to the Amazon Bedrock microservice and select the knowledge base configured with your backend stack.
-Select the `WebCrawlerDataSource` and click delete.
-Then use "cdk destroy" to delete the stack of cloud resources created in this solution deployment.
+Use "cdk destroy" to delete the stack of cloud resources created in this solution deployment.

 ## Security checks
 - npm audit is used to confirm there are no vulnerabilities.